Spontaneous scalarization: Theoretical background: mechanism and theories

 \subsubsection{Tachyonic instability and the minimal action}

 We now turn our attention to the gravity theories that can exhibit spontaneous scalarization.
-As discussed above in detail, at the perturbative level, the hallmark of spontaneous scalarization is a tachyonic instability.
-This motivates the question: \emph{can we construct a minimal gravity theory which can have scalar field perturbations that are tachyonically unstable?} To do so, consider a gravity theory with a metric $g_{\mu\nu}$ and a scalar field $\varphi$.
-Assume that the theory is such that \begin{enumerate}[label=\textsc{A.\arabic*}] \item Spacetimes that are solutions of Einstein's equations, potentially with a cosmological constant, and a constant scalar field are admissible solutions of this theory as well; \item All terms in the action are at least quadratic in $\varphi$. \item The field equations are second-order partial differential equations. \end{enumerate} Under these requirements, the equation governing the dynamics of scalar perturbations $\delta \varphi$ on \gr spacetimes can be cast in the form
+As discussed, at the perturbative level the hallmark of spontaneous scalarization is a tachyonic instability.
+This begs the following question: Can we construct a minimal gravity theory which can have scalar-field perturbations that are tachyonically unstable?
+To do so, consider a gravity theory with a metric $g_{\mu\nu}$ and a scalar field $\varphi$.
+Assume that the theory is such that the following hold: \begin{enumerate}[label=\textsc{A.\arabic*}] \item Spacetimes that are solutions of Einstein's equations, potentially with a cosmological constant, and a constant scalar field are admissible solutions of this theory as well. \item All terms in the action are at least quadratic in $\varphi$. \item The field equations are second-order partial differential equations. \end{enumerate} Under these requirements, the equation governing the dynamics of scalar perturbations $\delta \varphi$ on \gr spacetimes can be cast in the form